ofiwg/libfabric/man/fi_cxi.7.md

 ## Address Vectors

-Currently, the CXI provider supports both FI_AV_TABLE and FI_AV_MAP with the same internal implementation.
-Optimizations are planned for FI_AV_MAP.
-In the future, when using FI_AV_MAP, the CXI address will be encoded in the FI address.
+Currently, the CXI provider supports both *FI_AV_TABLE* and *FI_AV_MAP* with the same internal implementation.
+Optimizations are planned for *FI_AV_MAP*.
+In the future, when using *FI_AV_MAP*, the CXI address will be encoded in the FI address.
 This will avoid per-operation node address translation and reduce AV memory footprint.

-The CXI provider uses the FI_SYMMETRIC AV flag for optimization.
+The CXI provider uses the *FI_SYMMETRIC* AV flag for optimization.
 When a client guarantees that all processes have symmetric AV layout, the provider uses FI addresses for source address matching (rather than physical addresses).
 This reduces the overhead for source address matching during two-sided Receive